How To Make A Patch Panel

-Once the bad metal is cut away, an air sander can be used to bring the area down to bare metal.
+Once the rusted part is cut away, an air sander can be used to bring the area down to bare metal.

 Patch Panel Template

-After carefully cutting out all the rusted metal from the panel, the next step is to make a patch template.
+After carefully cutting out all the rust from the panel, the next step is to make a patch template.
 Take measurements and transfer them to a piece of cardboard (the kind you can cut with a scissor).
 Draw and cut a template of the patch panel needed.

-Start larger than you need.
 Scribe or mark the cardboard template onto a piece the piece of sheet metal.
-You can use a black marker to mark the cut, remembering to add about an 1/8th" or so to the line for trimming.
+You can use a black marker to mark the cut, and remember to add about an 1/8th" or so to the line for trimming.